Hypertufa Container

 A grouping of hypertufa pinch pots clustered at the top of stairs with a driftwood planter will add character and charm to your garden.

-Tender succulents and selections of hardy succulents like Sempervivum look fantastic planted in a hypertufa projects; make a rustic shaped hypertufa birdbath in a sand or soil hypertufa mold and fill to overflowing with tender succulents – a focal point of eye popping magnetism.
+Tender succulents and selections of hardy succulents like Sempervivum look fantastic planted in your hypertufa projects; make a rustic shaped hypertufa birdbath in a sand or soil hypertufa mold and fill to overflowing with tender succulents – a focal point of eye popping magnetism.